erkamspyjamas/erkamspyjamas/README.md

 ## 🚀 About Me

 * Experienced R\&D Engineer and Full-Stack Developer specializing in **software development**, **Artificial Intelligence**, and **system administration**.
-* Built web applications, APIs, and cloud deployments using Node.js, Express.js, Django, FastAPI, and React.
+* Built and deployed web applications, APIs, and cloud services using Node.js, Express.js, Django, FastAPI (on Azure), and React.
-* Managed Linux servers, Docker containers, and deployed applications on AWS EC2.
+* Managed Linux servers (daily driver: Arch Linux), Docker containers, and deployed applications on AWS EC2.
 * Passionate about continuous learning, innovative solutions, and project-driven work.

 ---